Emil Krafth: Senior career

-In January 2014, Kraft was called up to the Sweden's squad for the first time.
+In January 2014, Krafth was called up to the Sweden's squad for the first time.
 He made his debut for Sweden against Moldova, coming on as an 85th-minute substitute, and set up the national's side goal for Erton Fejzullahu, who scored twice, in a 2–1 win on 17 January 2014.

-After a two year absent from the national team, Kraft was called up to the Sweden's squad for the second time, appearing as an unused substitute against Netherlands and Luxembourg.
-It wasn't until on 10 October 2016 when he started against Bulgaria and set up the national side's second goal of the game, in a 3–0 win.
-The following year on 10 November 2017, Kraft played 83 minutes in the 2018 FIFA World Cup Second Round Play-Off first leg, as Sweden won 1–0 against Italy at the Friends Arena.
+After a two-year absence from the national team, Krafth was called up to the Sweden's squad for the second time, appearing as an unused substitute against Netherlands and Luxembourg.
+On 10 October 2016, he started against Bulgaria and set up the national side's second goal of the game, in a 3–0 win.
+The following year on 10 November 2017, Krafth played 83 minutes in the 2018 FIFA World Cup Second Round Play-off first leg, as Sweden won 1–0 against Italy at the Friends Arena.
 On 13 November 2017, he appeared as an unused substitute in the game where Sweden held on to force a goalless draw in the second leg at the San Siro to defeat the Italians 1–0 on aggregate in their Russia 2018 World Cup play-off.

 In May 2018, Krafth was named in Sweden's 23-man squad for the 2018 World Cup in Russia.
 Despite suffering a fever, he appeared in the substitute bench in the national side's first three matches.
 Krafth made his tournament debut, coming on as an 82nd-minute substitute, in a 1–0 win against Switzerland in the Round of 16.
 Following a suspension of Mikael Lustig, he started in the quarter–finals against England and played 85 minutes in the match before being substituted, as they lost 2–0, eliminating Sweden from the tournament.
 After the match, his performance was criticised by ESPN and Expressen.
 Following this, Krafth appeared three more times by the end of the year.

 Krafth was included in Sweden's 26-man squad for UEFA Euro 2020.
+He served as a back-up player for Lustig at right-back.